BPrasad123/MLOps_Zoomcamp/Week5/README.md

 ![](/Week5/imgs/evidentlyreport.png)

-Voila!
-Now we learnt how we can monitor the deployed ML services in both online and batch modes.
+That's it!
+Now we learnt how we could monitor the deployed ML services in both online and batch modes.

 Thanks once again to Emeli Dral and DataTalksClub team!!